 Don’t clean at home.
 Unless you have the experience or aren’t worried about causing irreparable harm to your leather jacket, you should not try to clean it at home.
 Some cleaning labels may say that you can wash your leather jacket in a washing machine, but any small misstep can cause serious damage.

 Stay anonymous.
 Don’t put a sticky name tag on suede or leather.
 When you peel it off, chances are you’ll take some fabric with it, or worse, leave an adhesive mark.

 Professional Leather Cleaning: When, Why and How

 Even if you have been caring for your jacket properly, you should still have your leather jacket professionally cleaned at least once a year or more, depending on how often you wear it.
-A professional leather cleaner will know exactly what type of cleaning process to use — dry or wet cleaning, both of which can be used on leather jackets — based on the type of leather, color and style as well as how to remove any type of stain (even dreaded ink stains).
+A professional leather cleaner will know exactly what type of cleaning process to use (dry or wet cleaning, both of which can be used on leather jackets) based on the type of leather, color, and style as well as how to remove any stains (even dreaded ink stains).

 If your leather jacket has gotten a little dirty, lost some of its color, or developed cracks, a professional leather cleaning service can restore its vibrancy and repair the damage so you can keep wearing your leather jacket for years to come.